ouchitaikoproject/OuchiTaikoProject/README.md

 ---

-### **<u>B9.
+#### **<u>D7.
 Install M3 threaded inserts</u>**

 Using a small hammer or rubber mallet, tap two M3 threaded inserts into the holes on the underside of each of the 4 faceplates.
 8 inserts total.
 Be sure to tap them flush to the wood - add Superglue to *outside* of threads to help permanently secure to the wood.
 These threaded inserts are where the sensor housings will mount later on.

-*Note: Your orientation will be different, this is just an example showing the sensor housing next to a threaded insert.*
+💡 **Note:** Your orientation will be different, this is just an example showing the sensor housing next to a threaded insert.

 <div align="center">
 <img src="images/Pictures/threadedinserts.png" width="350px" style="display: block; margin: 0 auto;">